mrkhutter/northpasser/README.md

 ## Inspiration
-This gem is heavily inspired by [Philip Castiglione](https://github.com/PhilipCastiglione)'s Ruby [gem](https://github.com/PhilipCastiglione/northpass_ruby) for the northpass API
+This gem is heavily inspired by [Philip Castiglione](https://github.com/PhilipCastiglione)'s Ruby [gem](https://github.com/PhilipCastiglione/clubhouse_ruby) for the Clubhouse API

 Philip's restated philosophy on these techniques:
 > ...A good API wrapper is a simpler alternative to a comprehensive client